deepakcern/privateMCProduction/README.md

 # Submit Crab Job

 ## Optional step:
-You can check script locally on lxplus
+You can check the script locally on lxplus
 ```
 mkdir crab
 cd crab